lorienberne/barcode/README.md

 # barcode
-The one and only true bar code
+The one and only bar code
 ![](./assets/barcode.jpg)

 In this project we try to denoise / regenerate a damaged barcode